Job Sheldon

 Job Sheldon (1849 – 28 September 1914) was an English-born Australian politician.

 The son of medical practitioner James Sheldon and Elizabeth Stafford, he enlisted in the army at the age of eighteen and became the regiment's schoolmaster.
-He Married Elizabeth Sophie Bouchard around 1870; they had two daughters.
-A second marriage, on 5 August 1890 to Harriett Emily Halls, produced an unknown number of children.
-In 1882 Sheldon moved to New South Wales, where he lived with his uncle until moving to Narrabri to work as a clerk.
-In 1891 he was elected to the New South Wales Legislative Assembly for Namoi, representing the new Labor Party.
-Disagreements regarding the policy pledge result in his contesting the 1894 election unsuccessfully as a Protectionist.
+He married Eliza Sophie Bouchard in 1869; they had three daughters, one died not long after birth, and a son John Stafford Sheldon.
+Eliza died in 1881 and Job migrated to New South Wales, Australia, in 1883; his three surviving children joined him in 1884.
+He initially lived with his uncle in Muswellbrook until moving to Narrabri to work as a clerk.
+A second marriage, on 5 August 1890 to Harriett Emily Halls, produced a daughter Myrtle (born 1891) who died as an infant and a son, Cecil Job (born 1893), who served with the 1st Light Horse Regiment in WWI and was killed in Gallipoli during the "August Offensive" on 7 August 1915.In 1891 he was elected to the New South Wales Legislative Assembly for Namoi, representing the new Labor Party.
+Disagreements regarding the policy pledge resulted in his contesting the 1894 election unsuccessfully as a Protectionist.
 He became a land agent after leaving politics.
 Sheldon died at Petersham in 1914.